肠道菌群

 摘要

 Stress levels are surging, alongside the incidence of stress-related psychiatric disorders.
 Perhaps a related phenomenon, especially in urban areas, the human gut contains fewer bacterial species than ever before.
-Although the functional implications of this absence are unclear, one consequence may be reduced stress resilience.
+Although the functional implications of this absence is unclear, one consequence may be reduced stress resilience.
 Preclinical and clinical evidence has shown how stress exposure can alter the gut microbiota and their metabolites, affecting host physiology.
 Also, stress-related shifts in the gut microbiota jeopardize tight junctions of the gut barrier.
 In this context, bacteria and bacterial products can translocate from the gut to the bloodstream, lymph nodes, and other organs, thereby modifying systemic inflammatory responses.
 Heightened circulating inflammation can be an etiological factor in stress-related psychiatric disorders, including some cases of depression.
 In this review, we detail preclinical and clinical evidence that traces these brain-to-gut-to-brain pathways that underlie stress-related psychiatric disorders and potentially affect their responsivity to conventional psychiatric medications.
 We also review evidence for interventions that modulate the gut microbiota (e.g., antibiotics, probiotics, prebiotics) to reduce stress responses and psychiatric symptoms.
 Lastly, we discuss challenges to translation and opportunities for innovations that could impact future psychiatric clinical practice.

 科研通智能强力驱动